Wisdom Tooth Extractions & Oral Surgery – Dallas, TX

-During the wisdom tooth removal oral surgery in Dallas, we first make sure that a patient is comfortable.
+During wisdom tooth removal in Dallas, we first make sure that a patient is comfortable.
 Then, we access the wisdom teeth.
 In order to do so, we may need to create an incision in the gums.
-Then, we remove the wisdom teeth as gently as possible.
-This might mean that we have to break the teeth into pieces.
+Next, we remove the wisdom teeth as gently as possible.
+This might mean that we have to break the teeth into pieces in order to properly extract them.
 After the teeth are out, we close the incision, and the recovery process begins.

 Advances in Wisdom

 One of the biggest fears of patients having wisdom teeth removed is the fear of post-operative discomfort.
 The most common cause of pain following wisdom tooth extraction, especially in the lower jaw, is a dry socket.
 A dry socket is not an infection, but the result of an interrupted healing process.
 In a normal extraction site, a blood clot forms, which acts as a matrix for healing of the bone and soft tissues.
 When a dry socket occurs, this blood clot is lost, leaving the socket open to the oral environment.
 Healing progresses more slowly, and without the protective blood clot, it can be painful.
 Dry socket occurs in about 20% of lower extraction sites.
 The cause is non-specific, but most oral surgeons advise patients that dry socket can be caused by smoking, poor oral hygiene and wound care, disturbance of the healing site, and even naturally occurring components in a patient’s own anatomy.
 Some patients are just naturally prone to developing a dry socket.